DataDrum/APIDocs/source/index.html.md

 `GET https://api.datadrum.com/json/<INDICATOR>/<DATE>/<DATE>`

 This endpoint retrieves a range of values between the two dates in the format `YYYY-MM-DD` or `earliest` or `latest`.

+Annual inflation in Ukraine hovered around 23.5% in the last months of 2008.

 # Multiple Indicators